 In the tools panel, drag the image layer right above the text layer, then right click on the image layer and select Create Clipping Mask.
 Be sure to lock the top image layer so that the customer can select the text underneath to edit.
 To release the clipping mask, right click on the masked image layer in the tools panel and select Release Clipping Mask.

-Please Note: If you see a visible outline around the text after applying the mask, change the opacity of the text to "0" (zero).
+Please Note: If you see a visible outline around the text after applying the mask, change the color of the text to match the image being clipped to the text, or lower the opacity of the text to "0" (zero).

 Clipping Masks for Photos Using Shapes

-The masking feature is only compatible with the shapes provided in the Shapes section (see tab with the shapes icon, under Images).
+The masking feature is only compatible with the shapes provided in the Basic Shapes category found in the Shapes tab (see tab with the shapes icon, under Images).
 In the tools panel, drag the image layer right above the shape layer, then right click on the image layer and select Create Clipping Mask.
 Make sure that BOTH the shape and clipped image remain unlocked in the layers panel, so that customers can select, replace and resize the image.
 If desired, you can use the Freeze feature to keep the shape from being moved or deleted.
 To release the clipping mask, right click on the masked image layer in the tools panel and select Release Clipping Mask.